 We also believe in treating the whole person, not just the symptoms.
 That’s why our program includes holistic practices such as mindfulness, yoga, meditation, art therapy, and fitness activities.
 These approaches support emotional balance, self-awareness, and physical well-being.

 Recovery doesn’t happen in isolation.
 At 449 Recovery, you’ll join a community of peers and staff who understand what you’re going through.
-Group therapy sessions, peer support, and family involvement all help create a strong support system for your healing journey.
+Group therapy sessions in Orange County, peer support, and family involvement all help create a strong support system for your healing journey.

 Sustainable recovery requires long-term support.
 Our team helps you build an aftercare plan that may include ongoing therapy, support groups, sober living arrangements, or outpatient treatment.
 We’ll make sure you leave with tools and resources to continue your progress.